 Yale & Downtown Revitalization

 Downtown is the heart and soul of any city.
 Yale has been at the center of New Haven since the early 1700s and today, more than ever, the University is working with the City, businesses, and residents to build on downtown’s many strengths.
 Yale’s investments include:

-- Chapel/College Street FDIC-foreclosed Properties: $8,500,000 With City encouragement, Yale invested in key downtown properties to keep ownership local and the district intact and is now investing in repairs to keep the district vibrant.
+● Chapel/College Street FDIC-foreclosed Properties: $8,500,000.
+With City encouragement, Yale invested in key downtown properties to keep ownership local and the district intact and is now investing in upkeep and marketing to keep the district vibrant.

-- Broadway District Improvements: $8,000,000 The City and Yale secured federal funding for infrastructure improvements to this important intersection of campus and community.
-Yale has invested additional funds for facade and streetscape improvements and for a new retail building that will offer high-quality space for existing local and new national retailers, bringing more jobs and taxes.
+● Broadway District Improvements: $8,000,000.
+The City and Yale secured federal funding for infrastructure improvements to this important intersection of campus and community.
+Yale has invested additional funds for facade and streetscape improvements and for a new retail building that will offer high-quality space for existing local and national retailers, bringing more jobs and taxes.

-- Arts and culture: Shubert Theatre, Jazz Festival, International Festival of Arts and Ideas: Yale has been a lead sponsor of facilities and events, like the Shubert and the International Festival, which bring hundreds of thousands of city and suburban residents to downtown.
+● Arts and culture: Yale has been a lead sponsor of facilities and events, like the Shubert Theatre and the International Festival of Arts and Ideas, which bring hundreds of thousands of city and suburban residents to downtown.
 Yale has invested in its own arts facilities, such as the art museums and the School of Drama, which altogether attract 400,000 visitors a year.

-To learn more about Yale University’s partnerships in New Haven, please visit the website of the Yale University Office of New Haven and State Affairs.
+To learn more about Yale University’s partnerships in New Haven, please visit onhsa.yale.edu.